 hero_image_alt_text===Amanda Cox's Children

-I was presented three articles and chose to summarize the one about a girl from a neighboring high school whose life was saved by an AED (automatic external defibrillator) after she went into sudden cardiac arrest during her basketball practice.
+I was presented three articles and chose to summarize the one about a girl from a neighboring high school whose life was saved by an AED (automated external defibrillator) after she went into sudden cardiac arrest during her basketball practice.
 The article discussed other schools in our district getting AEDs.
 I was supposed to voice my opinion, so naturally in my infinite teenage wisdom I wrote that there would be little use for the devices and the money would be better spent on an arts program for the school, something the kids could benefit from.
 Little did I know that the device I thought would be gathering dust would end up changing my mind, opening my heart, and starting me on journey I am so blessed to be taking.

 Fast forward a few months and I’m sitting in math class.
 It’s the day before my first Prom.
 A beautiful red dress hung in my closet at home and my parent’s had held nothing back, I got it all: the shoes, the jewelry, nail appointment, hair appointment, you name it.
 But that was the last thing on my mind at the moment.
 I felt terrible.
 That morning I had begged my parents to let me stay home.
 I wanted to rest so I would be bright-eyed and bushy-tailed for prom the following night.
 They weren’t buying it and told me that if I still felt sick after lunch period to call them and one of them would pick me up.
 So there I sat.
 What little I had managed to eat at lunch felt like a rock in my stomach as I gazed up at the clock ticking down the minutes until the bell rang and I could make a beeline for the front office to call someone to pick me up.
 I had nodded on and off during classes yet I couldn’t shake the exhaustion my body felt no matter how much sleep I tried to give it.